Clare Grey: Battery research

 Grey pioneered the application of nuclear magnetic resonance to study and improve the performance of batteries, particularly lithium ion batteries.
 She also made major contributions to the development of lithium-air batteries.

 Grey is co-founder of Nyobolt, a company which specializes in niobium-based batteries.

 Honours and awards

 Grey was elected a Fellow of the Royal Society (FRS) in 2011 and awarded the Günther Laukien Prize in 2013 followed by the Davy Medal in 2014 for "further pioneering applications of solid state nuclear magnetic resonance to materials of relevance to energy and the environment."

 She was appointed Dame Commander of the Order of the British Empire (DBE) in the 2022 Birthday Honours for services to science.

+In December 2013, Grey was awarded an Honorary Doctorate by Lancaster University.

 Other awards, honours and career highlights include: